preetijuturu/p280s21project3/README.md

 ## :notebook: Project Notebooks

 The following set of links are intented to provide useful inforamtion on the data documents.
-Each link has a version of notebook generated for the purpose of geospatial data analysis and visualiation in python.Check description below to find the suitable version.
+Each link has a version of notebook generated for the purpose of geospatial data analysis and visualiation in python.
+Check description below to find the suitable version.

-### Voronoi Method
+### 1. Voronoi Method

 - [Voronoi Analysis - Riverside Unified School District](https://github.com/preetijuturu/p280s21project3/blob/main/RUSD_Vor.ipynb)
 This notebook contains the Voronoi analysis for EJ Respiratory Index and Educational outcome for Riverside Unified School District.Data from SEDA, NCES, EJSCREEN and ACS has been truncated to find the educational outcomes for each school in RUSD.
 EJ Respiratory Index is mapped on to voronoi polygons along with the schools location.
 Two separate indices are derived using different approaches.